using-system/devops/k8s/cka/5-Security_question.md

  - Command to get roles
  - Commant to get role binding
  - Command to determine if user has right to delete node
+ - Command to get resources of k8s api

 # Service account